Anna Wu, Ph.D.

 Johannes Czernin, M.D.

-The Cancer Molecular Imaging Program Area seeks to use molecular imaging to study cancer in living organisms, first in laboratory models and ultimately, in people.
+The Cancer Molecular Imaging Program seeks to use molecular imaging to study cancer in living organisms, first in laboratory models and ultimately, in people.
 Molecular imaging allows non-invasive visualization of key molecules, processes, and events and allows a window into the changes that occur when cancer develops.
 Molecular imaging can be useful at many points along the cancer continuum: for disease detection and identification, for selecting the most appropriate targeted therapy and for monitoring response to treatment with targeted therapeutics.
 This allows doctors to treat cancers more effectively while sparing patients the toxicities from treatments that aren’t working.
-This program area brings together researchers from diverse specialties, including: mathematical modeling, imaging physics, chemistry and radiochemistry.
+This research program brings together researchers from diverse specialties, including: mathematical modeling, imaging physics, chemistry and radiochemistry.
 It also brings together cellular and molecular biologists with clinicians.

 - Develop instrumentation and analytical tools such as PET technologies